Who doesn't like a bit of luxury on their travels now and then?

 - Join the club and/or have the card.
 Hotels like the Fairmont have free clubs you can sign up for to get you free WiFi – a benefit that one gets free at a hostel but, oddly, not at all luxury hotels.
 Always look for the special offers at the hotel you're booking.

 - Use the Solo Traveler Accommodation Guide.
 Each listing in the guide is a recommendation from other solo travelers.
 Check it out for some great deals.

 Save Money on Things to Do

 - Step up to the bar.
 You don't have to stay at an uber-luxury hotel to enjoy some of the benefits.
 You can go to the bar for a drink, enjoy afternoon tea, or book yourself into their spa.

 - Find the half-price ticket booths for theater.
 The prices are not always half-price but by buying tickets on the day of the performance at a half-price booth you can save lots.
-Read Affordable New York, Affordable Toronto and Affordable London to find where the booths are in those cities.
+Read Affordable New York and Affordable London to find where the booths are in those cities.